OPEC daily basket price down

 By Trend

-The price of OPEC basket of fourteen crudes stood at $64.98 a barrel on Apr.3, as compared to $66.09 per barrel on Apr.2, according to OPEC Secretariat calculations.
+The price of OPEC basket of fourteen crudes stood at $64.48 a barrel on April 4 that is $0.5 less than on April 3, the cartel told Trend April 5.

 The OPEC Reference Basket of Crudes (ORB) is made up of the following: Saharan Blend (Algeria), Girassol (Angola), Oriente (Ecuador), Zafiro (Equatorial Guinea), Rabi Light (Gabon), Iran Heavy (Islamic Republic of Iran), Basra Light (Iraq), Kuwait Export (Kuwait), Es Sider (Libya), Bonny Light (Nigeria), Qatar Marine (Qatar), Arab Light (Saudi Arabia), Murban (UAE) and Merey (Venezuela).

-The price for June futures of the North Sea Brent oil mix has decreased by 1.32 percent to $62.69 per barrel, while the price for May futures of West Texas Intermediate (WTI) oil dropped by 1.29 percent and stood at $62.69 per barrel as of 04:53 (EST), Apr.4.
+The price for June futures of the North Sea Brent oil mix has increased by 0.16 percent to $68.13 per barrel, while the price for May futures of West Texas Intermediate (WTI) oil increased by 0.13 percent and stood at $63.45 per barrel as of 12:57 on April 5.

 ---